-Snohomish County followed its approved Citizen Participation Plan (CPP) for the Snohomish County Consortium in development of the 2024 Action Plan.
+Snohomish County followed its approved Citizen Participation Plan (CPP) for the Snohomish County Consortium in development of the 2025-2029 Consolidated Plan and the 2025 Annual Action Plan.

 The CPP provides for and encourages citizen participation in development of the Consolidated Plan, the Annual Action Plans, any substantial amendments to these plans, and the annual performance and evaluation report.
-The CPP encourages participation of all residents of the county, including low- and moderate-income persons, persons with special needs such as elderly persons and persons with disabilities, and persons of racial and ethnic minorities.
+The CPP encourages participation by of all of residents of the county, including low- and moderate-income persons, persons with special needs such as elderly persons and persons with disabilities, and persons of racial and ethnic minorities.
 The CPP provides for consultation with the public housing authorities and its residents.
 The CPP also incorporates citizen participation through the Consortium's Technical Advisory Committee (TAC) and Policy Advisory Board (PAB).
-The TAC is comprised of Consortium-member representatives and resident representatives, including two resident seats for low-income persons, two resident seats for seniors, two resident seats for persons with disabilities, and two resident seats for persons of racial/ethnic minority.
-The TAC assists in the project application review process and makes funding recommendations based on established criteria and met on November 2, 2023, and February 29, 2024.

-The PAB is comprised of Consortium-member representatives and a citizen representative, makes final project funding recommendations, and provides other guidance and recommendations on CDBG, HOME, and ESG program administration, and met on February 22, 2024, and March 14, 2024.
+The TAC is comprised of Consortium-member representatives and citizen representatives, including two citizen seats for low-income persons, two citizen seats for seniors, two citizen seats for persons with disabilities, and two citizen seats for persons of racial/ethnic minority.
+The TAC assists in the project application review process and makes funding recommendations based on established criteria and met in July 2024, December 2024 and March of 2025.
+The PAB is comprised of Consortium-member representatives and a citizen representative, makes final project funding recommendations and provides other guidance and recommendations on CDBG, HOME, and ESG program administration, and met in March and April of 2025.
 In addition, the CPP provides residents with a reasonable opportunity to comment on proposed plans, any proposed substantial amendments to the plans, and the annual performance and evaluation reports.